hermeszi/virus-simulation-scratch/README.md

 - Compare with real-world COVID-19 data
 - Explore how changing parameters affects outcomes
 - Use the demo to discuss public health measures

-## 🛠️ Technical Implementation

-The simulation uses:
-- Sprite cloning for population
-- Collision detection for transmission
-- Variables for tracking infected count
-- Pen tool for real-time graphing
-- Basic physics for movement
-- Boolean logic for state changes

 ## 📸 Screenshots